-Progressive Credit Union has always prided itself as being a safe, stable and financially sound institution in which you can borrow and save with confidence.
-All savings held with the credit union are covered by the Deposit Guarantee Scheme.
-Total assets now stand at \in 217 million, making us one of the largest credit unions in the country.
-Our surplus for the year was \in 1.8 million.
+Progressive Credit Union (PCU) has always prided itself as being a safe, stable and financially sound institution in which you can borrow and save with confidence.
+All savings held with PCU are covered by the Deposit Guarantee Scheme.
+Total membership is now at 61,406 and total member savings are €192.8 million.

+Total assets now stand at €229 million making us one of the largest credit unions in the country.
+Our surplus for the year was €2.25 million.

 Adequate reserves are the foundation on which the financial stability of a credit union rests.
-Our reserves at 30 September 2023 amounted to \in 33.5 million which is a healthy 15.4% of total assets and above the minimum requirement of 10%.
+Our reserves at 30 September 2024 amounted to €35.25 million which is a healthy 15.39% of total assets and above the minimum requirement of 10%.

-Given the uncertainty in the current economic environment we are proposing to pay a modest dividend of 0.1% on member's shares this year.
-We are also proposing that the Annual General Meeting agrees that the sum of \in 1.00 be deducted from each adult member share account by way of an Affiliation Fee to cover the cost of membership of the Irish League of Credit Unions.
+Given the uncertainty in the current economic environment we are proposing to pay a modest dividend of 0.1% on members' shares this year.
+We are also proposing that the Annual General Meeting agrees that the sum of €1.00 be deducted from each adult member share account by way of an Affiliation Fee to cover the cost of membership of the Irish League of Credit Unions.